 £3,830,000

 Charitable trusts, companies and statutory Income from companies including staff fundraising, corporate donations and from the National Lottery Community Fund

 £14,391,000

 Donations

 This includes income from supporters who organised events or who fundraise locally in their community and around our centres.
 It also includes income from regular givers, appeals and major donors

 £4,632,000

 Legacies Money that people leave in their Will

 £645,000

-Bank interest and other

-This is interest and dividends receivable from our bank accounts and investments and income from partnerships with other cancer organisations
+Bank interest and other This is interest and dividends receivable from our bank accounts and investments and income from partnerships with other cancer organisations

 £4,236,000

-Fundraising events

-This includes income from fundraising dinners and balls, other events and sale of merchandise
+Fundraising events This includes income from fundraising dinners and balls, other events and sale of merchandise

+£3,600,000

-£3,600,000 People's Postcode Lottery Charitable support received from the Players of the People's Postcode Lottery £967,000 Facebook challenges This includes income from participants and their supporters who have completed challenges on Facebook How your money helped support people with cancer
+People's Postcode Lottery Charitable support received from the Players of the People's Postcode Lottery £967,000 Facebook challenges This includes income from participants and their supporters who have completed challenges on Facebook How your money helped support people with cancer Total expenditure £34,363,000

-Total expenditure

-£34,371,000

-£23,925,000

-Activities to help people with cancer

-Costs include providing our in-person and online support programme, operational costs of our centres, building new centres and renovating and upgrading existing ones

-£1,307,000

-Cost of fundraising events Costs are from running, cycling and walking events as well as from dinners and balls

-£9,139,000

-Cost of generating voluntary income This is the cost of raising all money except from events

-How we plan to support more people with cancer in the future

-Our five year strategy: 2023-2027

-As we move into the second year of five year strategy, we will continue to be here for people with cancer, and everyone who loves them.
+£23,917,000 Activities to help people with cancer Costs include providing our in-person and online support programme, operational costs of our centres, building new centres and renovating and upgrading existing ones £1,307,000 Cost of fundraising events Costs are from running, cycling and walking events as well as from dinners and balls £9,139,000 Cost of generating voluntary income This is the cost of raising all money except from events How we plan to support more people with cancer in the future Our five year strategy: 2023-2027 As we move into the second year of five year strategy, we will continue to be here for people with cancer, and everyone who loves them.
 We'll continue to work alongside the NHS, and grow our brand awareness so that we reach and support more people than ever before.
 Our aims are to achieve:

 15%

-30

 of the UK's new cancer population supported that's 50,000 people.

-Maggie's centres opened or planned at cancer
+Maggie's centres opened or planned at cancer centres across the UK.

+£30m

+raised over a three year period for the development of new centres.

+500,000

+visits from people with cancer and their families each year.

 £125m

 income target raised.